springdalelinux/convert2rhel/README.md

 # convert2rhel
-Configuration files to convert to RHEL
+Configuration files to convert Springdale Linux to RHEL

 1. Obtain a RHEL subscription
 2. Download the tool from https://github.com/oamg/convert2rhel/releases